-The rules in the courtroom are ever changing and it is very crucial for you to understand those cases that are governing your future.
+The rules in the courtroom are ever changing when it comes to parental infidelity and it is very crucial for you to understand those cases that are governing your future.
 The “No-Harm” Rule started in a few courts but now has expanded from coast to coast.

 “When a marriage dissolves, there are often disputes over which parent should be awarded custody of the child or children.
 In those custody disputes, which are often bifurcated from the rest of the divorce litigation and may be the only unsettled issue remaining in the divorce case, the non-adulterous party sometimes attempts to introduce evidence of the infidelity of the other parent-spouse.
 Historically, such evidence was admitted because the law presumed that parental infidelity caused harm to children.
 2 However, that presumption has been abandoned by most American courts.
 Today, most American courts refuse to admit evidence of parental infidelity in custody hearings or trials unless there is proof that the parent’s infidelity caused harm to the child.
 3 This refusal to admit evidence, herein called the “no-harm” rule or assumption, demonstrates a strong substantive policy that favors avoiding litigation concerning matters of sexual lifestyle and morality over examining evidence concerning the best interests of the child.”